-Information and cyber threats

-Cyber-attacks, hacking, insider threat or supplier breach (malicious or accidental) could result in service interruption or the breach of confidential data, with resulting negative on customers, revenues and reputation, and potential cos associated with fraud and/or extortion.
+Risk Mitigation Strategy Operational Risks Information and cyber threats Cyber-attacks, hacking, insider threat or supplier breach (malicious or accidental) could result in service interruption and/ or the breach of confidential data, with resulting negative impact on customers, revenues and reputation, and potential costs associated with fraud and/or extortion.
+Safaricom has enhanced its capacity to handle cybercrime incidents and technology related crime.

-I

-Mitigation Strategy

-on and/ e impact ists Safaricom has enhanced its capacity to handle cybercrime incidents and technology related crime.
 Of particular note are robust cyber security controls complemented by the 24/7 Security Operations Centre to ensure we safeguard the services that we offer.
 Our ISO 27001 Information Security Certification is an independent confirmation to our customers that we have implemented appropriate processes and controls relating to our M-PESA, billing, mobile data, customer support and cloud services to protect the privacy of their information.
 To ensure excellence in operations we aslo hold the following certification by a reputable firm from UK: ISO 22301 - Business continuity management system demonstrating our commitment to delivering sustained, consistent and exception services to our customers and stakeholders even in the event of any disruption.
-ISO20000 - Information technology service management to ensure effective running and delivery of IT services.
-Our M-PESA service holds GSMA mobile money certification providing assurance that we have implemented the best mobile money standards that includes robust security measures.
+ISO 20000 - Information technology service management to ensure effective running and delivery of IT services.
+Our M-PESA service holds CSMA mobile money certification providing assurance that we have implemented the best mobile money standards that includes robust security measures.
 Our Thika Data Center offering collocation and Cloud services has recently received the Uptime Tier III Design certification by Uptime Institute of US, the certification confirms that our Data center design meets the international best practice requirements and this is a commitment of our endeavor to provide quality data center services to our customers.
+Political uncertainties and unrest The last year has seen the country experience an extended period of political quagmire which has had adverse impact on the economic, social and business environments.
+Insecurity and or terrorism in some parts of the country may result in increased costs of operations.
+The business continues to monitor the political situation keenly while taking appropriate business measure to safeguard our operations.
+To manage these security risks, we have invested heavily to ensure our staff, contractors and assets are protected and we continue to work closely with Law enforcement authorities to ensure our customers' interests are well protected.
+Further we carry out proactive intelligence gathering, screening and security surveillance.
+We will continue to invest in security training and awareness as well as maintenance and improvement of our security infrastructure and tools.